Aider-AI/aider/aider/website/docs/install.md

 ## Install with uv

-A recommended way to install aider is with uv:
+You can install aider with uv:

 ```bash
 python -m pip install uv  # If you need to install uv